Piszmog/go-htmx-template/README.md

 This package contains the handler to handle the actual routes.

+#### Styles

+This contains the `input.css` that the Tailwind CSS CLI uses to generate your output CSS.
+Update `input.css` with any custom CSS you need and it will be included in the output CSS.

 #### Version

 This package allows you to set a version at build time.
 If not set, the version defaults to `dev`.
 To set the version run the following command,

 ```shell
 go build -o ./app -ldflags="-X version.Value=1.0.0"